Nayem-Ali/quizi/README.md

 - **Create Dynamic Quizzes:** Design quizzes where questions can be added or modified by participants.
 - **Manage Quizzes:** Edit existing quizzes, view participant responses, and monitor quiz progress.
 - **Generate Quiz IDs:** Create unique quiz IDs and passwords for dynamic quizzes.
+- **Quiz Result**: View quiz participant score and share this in pdf format.

 ### Quiz Participants